Chariots of Fire: Characters

 In the film, Eric Liddell is tripped up by a Frenchman in the 400-metre event of a Scotland–France international athletic meeting.
 He recovers, makes up a 20-metre deficit, and wins.
 This was based on fact; the actual race was the 440 yards at a Triangular Contest meet between Scotland, England, and Ireland at Stoke-on-Trent in England in July 1923.
 His achievement was remarkable as he had already won the 100- and 220-yard events that day.
 Also unmentioned with regard to Liddell is that it was he who introduced Abrahams to Sam Mussabini.
-This is alluded to: in the film, Abrahams first encounters Mussabini while he is watching Liddell race.
+This is alluded to: in the film, Abrahams first encounters Mussabini (Ian Holm) while he is watching Liddell race.

 Abrahams and Liddell did race against each other twice, but not as depicted in the film, which shows Liddell winning the final of the 100 yards against a shattered Abrahams at the 1923 AAA Championship at Stamford Bridge.
 In fact, they raced only in a heat of the 220 yards, which Liddell won, five yards ahead of Abrahams, who did not progress to the final.
 In the 100 yards, Abrahams was eliminated in the heats and did not race against Liddell, who won the finals of both races the next day.
 They also raced against each other in the 200 m final at the 1924 Olympics, and this was also not shown in the film.

-Abrahams' fiancée is misidentified as Sybil Gordon, a soprano with the D'Oyly Carte Opera Company.
+Abrahams' fiancée is misidentified as Sybil Gordon (Alice Krige), a soprano with the D'Oyly Carte Opera Company.
 In fact, in 1936, Abrahams married Sybil Evers, who also performed with D'Oyly Carte, but they did not meet until 1934.
 Also, in the film, Sybil is depicted as singing the role of Yum-Yum in The Mikado, but neither Gordon nor Evers ever sang that role with D'Oyly Carte, although Evers was known for her charm in singing Peep-Bo, one of the two other "little maids from school".
 Harold Abrahams' love of and heavy involvement with Gilbert and Sullivan, as depicted in the film, is factual.

-Liddell's sister was several years younger than she was portrayed in the film.
+Liddell's sister Jennie (Cheryl Campbell) was several years younger than she was portrayed in the film.
 Her disapproval of Liddell's track career was creative licence; she actually fully supported his sporting work.
 Jenny Liddell Somerville cooperated fully with the making of the film and has a brief cameo in the Paris Church of Scotland during Liddell's sermon.